 • Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
-1030.;

-- A high school diploma or general equivalency development; - Record of completion of competency based training in emergency procedures; - Certification in cardiopulmonary resuscitation (CPR) and First Aid; - Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures;
+1030.; • A high school diploma or general equivalency development;

+Record of completion of competency based training in emergency procedures;

+• Record of completion of DDS approved pre-service and in-service training in DDS policies and procedures;